Connecting Temporary Workers with Employers Instantly.

 Get on-boarded on the app > Browse for jobs and apply for jobs > Wait on job application decision > Get approved for the job > Clock-in/out for the job > Rate employer > Gets paid for the job done.

 To make it enticing for Chase before he has to invest much time in signing up, I suggested that Chase should be able skip the sign-up/on-boarding steps to first preview the available gigs on the app.
 This helps Chase to get excited about potential gigs before having to go through the sign-up/on-boarding process.

 Based on the research, persona creation, and user flow, I worked with the team to define the Not Needed, Must Have, and Nice to Have Features for WorkBriefly.

 Our team decided to go with the features below, as our app would fill the gap in the market, and differentiate us from the competitions.

 We started our design phase by creating paper prototypes.
 This allowed us to iterate quickly after testing, before moving into digitizing the wireframes.
 We utilized the ‘design studio’ method to work on some main screens together and split the rest of the screens.

 After testing with a few people on both paper and mid-fi prototypes, our team had a few key iterations.

 We referred back to our research and found that to help our users achieve their goals fast, we need to cut down on screens while ensuring clear visual communications.

 Initially, we had the Clock In/Out button outside of the job listing card, but we decided to make it simpler by adding the button straight into the card and using an icon to make it quicker to glance at.
 We simplified the step by just having the "Clock In" feature here, as the user doesn't need to think about clocking out at this point.

-We realize that our filters are unclear, and being able to find a gig with proximity is important for our users.
-So we added titles under each icon and added km radius for location.
+I realized that our filters are unclear, and being able to find a gig with proximity is important for our users.
+So I added titles under each icon and added km radius for location.